itsmillertim3/perform2021/Mainframe/content/02_Metrics_Charts_and_Dashboards/index.md

-## Cloud-Native Concepts

-In this module, you will learn the definition of cloud-native concepts such as microservices, containers (and container images), Container Registry, and Kubernetes.
-Learning these concepts will build a foundation for upcoming modules.
+## Metrics, Charts and Dashboards

+In this module you will learn how to to define Custom metrics, Charts and Dashboards.

+### Step 1: Open Dynatrace Tenant
+- Open the Dynatrace tenant provided to you

+### Step 2: Define Custom Metrics
+- Go to `Diagnostic tools` and and click on `Create analysis view`
+- ...

+### Step 3: Create a new Dashboard and add Charts
+- ...

-### Prerequisites
+### You've arrived

-- Access to the _Bastion host_
-- Access to the acl-docs repository
+- You have successfully created a new Dashboard with your key Mainframe components!